NullCub3/aur-vencord-installer-bin/README.md

-AUR PKGBUILD whipped up for [the Vencord Installer](https://github.com/Vencord/Installer) Planned to be automated by a Github action, but that is a project for another day.
+An AUR binary package whipped up for [the Vencord Installer's](https://github.com/Vencord/Installer) CLI version.

+Planned to be automated by a Github action, but that is a project for another day.

 AUR Link: #TODO